preethi02785/Network_Security_Quiz_Bot/README.md

 difflib: It's part of the Python standard library, so no separate installation is required.
 PyPDF2: Install it with pip install PyPDF2.

+## FEATURES
+* Generates questions from a given text using the OpenAI language model.
+* Conducts a quiz with multiple question types: MCQ, True/False, and Open-ended.
+* Handles different question types gracefully.
+* Randomly selects questions for a mixed quiz.
+* Checks user answers and provides feedback.

 ## Step by step instructions for executions

+##